 A document review was carried out.
-The documents reviewed included standard operating procedures (SOPs) relating to PM examinations, policies, agreements with third parties, computer records used to track tissues removed during PM examinations and disposal records, incident reports and investigations, audit records, cleaning records and training records.
+The documents reviewed included standard operating procedures (SOPs) relating to PM examinations, policies, information provided to those who give consent, written records including the mortuary register, consent forms, paper records and computer records used to record PM examinations and track tissues removed during PM examinations, disposal records, incident reports and investigations, audit records, cleaning records and training records.

+An audit trail was undertaken of two bodies stored in the mortuary.
+Details in the mortuary register, storage location and identity tags were checked; one body was from the hospital and had several identifiers including the hospital barcode label.
+The other body had been received as an unknown person, and had been identified after admission to the mortuary.
+This body had a name on the wrist tag but no other identifier (see item 3 in the Advice section GQ8).
+No other discrepancies were noted.

-An audit trail was undertaken relating to two bodies stored in the mortuary.
-Details in the mortuary register, name, storage location and identity tags were checked; no discrepancies were noted.
-In addition, records relating to three PM examinations, one of which was a hospital consented PM examination, were traced from the mortuary register to blocks and slides or disposal records.
-The number of blocks and slides and written records were checked, including the Coroner's authorisation form or consent form as appropriate, disposal/retention of tissue forms, computer records (laboratory information management system and computer spread sheet) and disposal records.
-No discrepancies were found.
+An audit was undertaken of records relating to four PM examinations where tissues were retained.
+An adult consented PM examination, a consented brain donation, and two PM examinations authorised by the Coroner were traced from the mortuary register to paper records, stored blocks and slides, or disposal records as appropriate.
+Records, including the Coroner's authorisation form or consent form as appropriate, disposal/retention of tissue forms, transport records and disposal records were reviewed.
+The number of blocks and slides relating to each case was checked against the written records.
+There were no discrepancies.